chrissouth89/course-work/README.md

 - Take ownership of your experience
 - Check your ego at the door
 - Empathy for your fellow students and support staff
-- Be courteous calm and patient with others.
+- Be courteous calm and patient with others, and ourselves!
 Don't let the stress get to you!
 - Don't compare yourself to others, compare yourself to who you were yesterday

 ### Mentorship / Collaborative Culture in the Classroom